WuchiOnline/ThrowAssist/README.md

 - This version has been refactored to extend the Unity XR Interaction Toolkit, but can easily be adapted for other interaction frameworks.

-# Example Implementation
+# Example Project

 ## Built With

-This project showcases an example implementation which utilizes:
+This project showcases a basic implementation using primitives, which utilizes:

 * Unity 2019.3.2f1
 * Oculus XR Plugin 1.3.3